fshowalter/franksmovielog.com-v1/content/reviews/kill-list-2011.md

 slug: kill-list-2011
 ---

-My favorite line in _Kill List_ comes late in the second act, when one character asks another, “Just how long have we been working for you?”
+My favorite line in _Kill List_ comes late in the second act, when one character asks another, "How long have we been working for you?”

 <!-- end -->